What is hereditary neuroblastoma?

 - Amniocentesis — during the second trimester or later (last six months)

 Genetic testing for hereditary neuroblastoma is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before testing is done.
-If they choose testing, they should review the test results with the doctor or genetic counselor to be sure they understand the meaning of the results.
+If they choose testing, they should review the test results with the health care provider or genetic counselor to be sure they understand the meaning of the results.

 Sometimes children or adults with hereditary neuroblastoma can feel sad, anxious or angry.
 Parents who pass on an ALK or PHOX2B mutation to one or more of their children can feel guilty.
 Some people with an ALK or PHOX2B mutation could have trouble getting disability coverage, life insurance or long-term care insurance in some states.
-Read more about genetic discrimination.
+More information about genetic discrimination can be found at www.ginahelp.org.

 Are there other special health care needs for children with hereditary neuroblastoma?